-Rent reporting is being pioneered by RentRoster which offers all of the above.
+Rent reporting is being pioneered by RentRoster by huuti which offers all of the above.

 If you are a landlord then you should consider the effects of the creditworthiness bill vs the effects of universal credit and the next course of action should be clear.
 If the light bulb doesn't at least blink then do some more reading.
 Your not too far off after all!